on July 21, 2020 (last modified on May 13, 2022) • 18 minute read

 And Darryl Smith of Florida Car Accident Lawyer Team breaks it down not just by timeframe, but location.
 “Operating in a city as large as Orlando, you can’t simply target the whole city of Orlando.
 Sections of Orlando and the surrounding suburbs are assigned their own separate sales goals based on past sales history.

 I believe sales goals heavily impact individual performance and push each employee to perform their best.
 We generally do not use stretch goals, as we like to keep our sales goals realistic and achievable.”
+You can visually monitor your most important sales metrics, goals, and activities using this sales performance dashboard.

 Other respondents look at revenue to navigate the ship.
 This includes Joris Brabants of Apicbase, who says, “Monthly Recurring Revenue (MRR) Growth is by far our most important sales goal for us.
 It’s a very tangible goal that allows our sales team to focus on MRR and not in # of customers/deals.”